-Assumed initial public offering price per share of our common stock Historical net tangible book value per share of our common stock as of March 31, 2017, before giving effect to this \$16.00 offering \$(54.26) Increase attributable to the conversion of outstanding preferred stock \$ 55.78 Pro forma net tangible book value per share as of March 31, 2017, before giving effect to this offering \$ 1.52 Increase in net tangible book value per share attributable to new investors 3.06 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering 4.58 \$11.42 Dilution per share of common stock to new investors participating in this offering \$11.42
+Assumed initial public offering price per share of our common stock \$ Historical net tangible book value per share of our common stock as of March 31, 2017, before giving effect to this offering \$(18.09) Increase attributable to the conversion of outstanding preferred stock \$ 18.59 Pro forma net tangible book value per share as of March 31, 2017, before giving effect to this offering Increase in net tangible book value per share attributable to new investors \$ 0.50 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering Dilution per share of common stock to new investors participating in this offering \$

 The information discussed above is illustrative only, and the dilution information following this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$0.22 per share and the dilution to new investors by \$0.78 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to new investors by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase of 1,000,000 shares offered by us would increase the pro forma as adjusted net tangible book value by \$0.37 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions by \$0.37 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
-Similarly, a decrease of 1,000,000 shares offered by us would decrease the pro forma as adjusted net tangible book value by \$0.40 per share and increase the dilution to new investors by \$0.40 per share, assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+An increase of 1,000,000 shares offered per share and decrease the dilution to new investors by \$ by us would increase the pro forma as adjusted net tangible book value by \$ per share, assuming the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+Similarly, a decrease of 1,000,000 shares offered by us would decrease the pro forma as adjusted net tangible book value by \$ ner share and increase the dilution to new investors by \$ per share, assuming the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.

-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value as of March 31, 2017, will increase to \$136.1 million, or \$4.93 per share, representing an increase to existing stockholders of \$3.41 per share, and there will be an immediate dilution of \$11.07 per share to new investors.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value as of March 31, 2017, will increase to \$ million, or \$ per share, representing an increase to existing stockholders of \$ per share, and there will be an immediate dilution of \$ per share to new investors.

-The following table summarizes as of March 31, 2017, on the pro forma as adjusted basis as described above, the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of all of our preferred stock into 18,933,053 shares of common stock prior to the completion of this offering) and by investors participating in this offering, before deducting the estimated underwriting discounts and commissions and estimated offering expenses, at an assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+The following table summarizes as of March 31, 2017, on the pro forma as adjusted basis as described above, the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of all of our preferred stock into 56,799,234 shares of common stock prior to the completion of this offering) and by investors participating in this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.

-Shares A verage purchased Total consideration price/ Number Percent Amount Percent share Existing shareholders 20,413,834 76.6% \$ 96,961,547 49.2% \$ 4.75 Investors participating in this offering 6,250,000 23.4% \$ 100,000,000 50.8% \$ 16.00 Total 26,663,834 100% \$ 196,961,547 100% \$ 7.39
+Shares purchased Total co Average price/

+Number Percent Amount Percent share

+Existing shareholders % \$ % \$

+Investors participating in this offering % \$ % \$

+Total 100% \$ 100% \$